Capturing ornate Gothic architecture through laser scanning

 We were commissioned to create 2D CAD drawings of the floors, elevation, sections, and roof of the historic medieval Cathedral in Staffordshire, UK.
 The drawings would allow any defects or problems in the building, such as with the stonework, to be highlighted and addressed as part of future maintenance or development plans.

-Due to the listed nature and the ornate gothic architecture of the building, along with the issues surrounding access at the historic site, our geomatics team used cutting edge drone technology, combined with the use of state-of-the-art laser scanners to capture every detail of the decorative cathedral.
+Due to the listed nature of the Gothic architecture, our Geomatics team used state-of-the-art drone technology and laser scanners to capture every detail of the building.

 Using drones to achieve greater accuracy and detail

 We used drone technology to enable us to obtain high definition, 2D aerial and vertical images of the Chapter House and the Library which were taken well above the human eye-line.
 This combated the angle of incidence to minimise shadows.
 More detailed and accurate data of the curvature and decorative detailing of the structure could be detected.
 Using more traditional surveying methods would have made this more difficult to obtain.

 Drone technology also provided benefits such as greater time efficiency, flexibility, and ability to gather data from areas that would be extremely difficult to access.